-And that’s exactly why we’re so vulnerable to cyberattacks, says Jake Moore, an ESET Cybersecurity Specialist and a white hat hacker with 14 years of experience in digital forensics and cybercrime investigations.
-He never lacks the motivation to scrutinise and test how small businesses perceive and handle cybersecurity.
+And that’s exactly why we’re so vulnerable to cyberattacks, says Jake Moore, an ESET cybersecurity specialist and a white hat hacker with 14 years of experience in digital forensics and cybercrime investigations.
+He never lacks motivation to scrutinize and test how small businesses perceive and handle cybersecurity.
 In most cases, the answer is: rather poorly.

 Let’s start from the other side.
 Since you’re constantly trying to make the lives of hackers harder, for many of them, you must be a very attractive target.
 Have you ever been hacked?

-For 14 years, you worked for the Dorset UK police force, specialising in cybercrime investigation.
+For 14 years, you worked for the Dorset, UK police force, specializing in cybercrime investigation.
 Were you also solving cases related to SMBs?

 Quite often, I used to be in touch with loads of sole traders as well as businesses that had less than 50 employees.
 Mostly, they had no idea how vulnerable they really were.
 They often thought they didn’t have the money to implement a cybersecurity solution, even though there are cheap or even free ways to protect a company.
 When I gave them basic advice like recommending using two-factor authentication, they often asked: “What’s that?
 That sounds expensive.”
 They were just leaving the windows wide open to attacks.
 For many of them, this was a fatal error.

 In your recent piece, you wrote about how you went undercover – masked as a TV assistant producer, Jack – to hack the network of a luxurious golf club.
 And you succeeded; the staff even left you alone with the company devices, potentially allowing you to possibly exploit the whole network.
 What should have been done differently from their side?